noftaly/nipinit/README.md

-# Nipinit
+# nipinit

 ![David](https://img.shields.io/david/noftaly/nipinit)
 ![npm-dl](https://img.shields.io/npm/dm/nipinit)
 ![npm-ver](https://img.shields.io/npm/v/nipinit)
 ![node-current](https://img.shields.io/node/v/nipinit)

-> 💻 A command-line utility to easily create new NPM projects.
+> 💻 A command-line utility to easily create new node projects.

-:warning: As of 2.0.0, you can use nipinit with NodeJS v10.17.0 or higher.
-If you're still using v1.x.x, you have to use NodeJS v14.8.0 or higher.
+:warning: As of 2.0.0, you __can__ use nipinit with Node.js v10.17.0 or higher.
+If you're still using v1.x.x, you have to use Node.js v14.8.0 or higher.

 ## Table of Content